 The famous Astronomical Clock (Czech.
-Pražský Orloj) was launched in 1410, ie, more than 600 years ago.
-Built it clockmaker Mikulas of Kadan (Czech.
-Mikuláš z Kadaně), probably designed by John Andrew (Czech.
-Jan Ondřejov) called Šindel, personal physician and astrologer of King Wenceslas IV. and Sigismund of Luxembourg.
-In 1490 the Astronomical Clock was enhanced by master Hanus.
+Pražský Orloj) was launched in 1410, built by clockmaker Mikulas of Kadan (Czech.
+Mikuláš z Kadaně) and designed by John Andrew (Czech.
+Jan Ondřejov) called Šindel, who was the personal physician and astrologer of King Wenceslas IV and Sigismund of Luxembourg.
+In 1490 the Astronomical Clock was improved by master Hanus.

-Old Czech Legends cited Master Hanus as the original creator of the Prague Astronomical clock.
-According to legend, Prague councilors blinded him so he could not stand any other clock in another city.
-And so blind master asked his apprentices James (Czech.
-Jakub) to lead him up to the machine.
-Here, in 1497, put Master Hanus his hand on the machine and according to the legend the clock for a long time stopped.
+The Old Czech Legends cite Master Hanus as the original creator of the Prague Astronomical Clock.
+According to Legend, the officials of Prague blinded him when the job was done so that he could not build another clock in any other city.
+The blind master asked his apprentice, James (Czech.
+Jakub), to lead him to the machine and in 1497, Master Hanus placed his hand on the machine and according to Legend the clock stopped for a long time.